risk-first/website/method/Waterfall.md

 ### 4. [Agency Risk](Agency-Risk)

-Because of it's step-wise delivery and reduction in visibility risk, Waterfall documentation can be used as the basis for [contracted delivery](Contract), and this is useful in situations where you are employing 3rd parties or putting work to tender.
+Because of its step-wise delivery and reduction in visibility risk, Waterfall documentation can be used as the basis for [contracted delivery](Contract), and this is useful in situations where you are employing 3rd parties or putting work to tender.

 This is very different from the way [Agency Risk](Agency-Risk) is mitigated in, say [Scrum](Scrum), which relies on the [On Site Customer](On-Site-Customer) to police the implementation team.